 - Sharing resources that help co-ops to be leaders in civic engagement and active participants in affecting positive change in their communities

-NCG food co-ops are owned by more than 1.3 million people and contribute to community wellness and local economic benefit in more than 200 communities nationwide.
+NCG food co-ops are owned by over 1.3 million people and contribute to community wellness and local economic benefit in more than 200 communities nationwide.